markushinz/aws-ses-pop3-server/README.md

 # The following aws-* keys are optional but required if you want to load emails
 # These values have to be set here and are not inferred from other envrionment variables or ~/.aws/credentials
+# aws-session-token is only used for STS-based keys
 # You need read and write permissions to the desired S3 bucket
 aws-access-key-id: "AKIAIOSFODNN7EXAMPLE"
 aws-secret-access-key: "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY"
+aws-session-token: "..."

 # The following aws-s3-* keys are required iff you set aws-access-key-id and aws-secret-access-key
 aws-s3-region: "eu-central-1"